Genesee · Answer · Updated 2026-04-27

 Are 20g+ protein bars all using isolates?+

 Most are.
 Quest uses milk protein isolate + whey isolate.
 Built uses milk protein isolate.
 Atlas uses whey isolate + collagen.
-ONE uses milk protein isolate.
-Genesee is one of the few 21g+ bars using whey concentrate (not isolate) plus actual meat protein from grass-fed bison.
+Genesee is different because the fat source is grass-fed bison tallow and the sweetener stack avoids sugar alcohols.

 Why doesn't Genesee use plant protein?+